sonyaouthred/Divvy/README.md

 **Important**: TL;DR: Run on Chrome at your own risk.
 We _do not_ recommend this.
 It will work, but the app is intended for a mobile device.

-We can guarantee the app will run as expected on iPhone simulators, Android emulators, and MacOS/Windows.
-Some of our devs have found Chrome to be inconsistent and a bit tempremental with the app, which we do not intend to fix because the app is not meant to be a web app.

-**Important**: TL;DR: Run on Chrome at your own risk.
-We _do not_ recommend this.
-It will work, but the app is intended for a mobile device.

 The app will prompt you to sign in.
 Please refer to the [How to Use](#how-to-use) section above for sample logins.

 ## Setting up the Backend